 Needless to say, anxiety can come in many different shapes or forms, with their unique roots or impact on one’s life.

-As difficult and frustrating as anxiety can be, it’s important to remember that anxiety is a normal response to life challenges.
-When you learn how to cope with anxiety in a healthy, empowered way, you develop resilience and even learn to benefit from anxiety.
+As difficult as anxiety can be, it’s important to remember that anxiety is a normal response to life challenges.
+When you learn how to cope with anxiety in a healthy, empowered way, you develop resilience.
+You learn to benefit from anxiety.
 It’s possible to tune into and trust anxiety’s messages.
-You can actually learn how to recognize and respond to anxiety in a way that promotes safety, connection, or growth.
+You can learn how to respond to anxiety in a way that promotes safety, connection, or growth.